-- The transmitters PC(R)E-28/Modbus and SGE-25(S).Smart/Modbus from Aplisens have two operating modes, configuration mode and Modbus mode.
+- 4.1.
+The transmitters PC(R)E-28/Modbus and SGE-25(S).Smart/Modbus from Aplisens have two operating modes, configuration mode and Modbus mode.
 The configuration mode is used for changing settings and detailed diagnostics of the transmitter.
 In this mode you can also activate a current loop compatible with a 4-20 mA current output in transmitters manufactured after July 2014 and provided with at least software version 14 and PCB version 48. - If you intend to use the operating mode 4-20 mA, leave the transmitter in configuration mode after setting parameters using Modbus Configurator. - Additional settings for the 4-20mA operating mode exceeding the range of options of "Modbus Configurator" are possible with the Raport 2 application. - If you intend to use Modbus mode, switch the transmitter into Modbus mode after setting parameters using Modbus Configurator. - The measuring range for 1/100 of a non-decimal unit, including its sign, lies in the range of -32767 to 32767 units.
-If this range is exceeded, a false value will be read.
-This is valid for the following units: g/cm, mbar, mmH2O at 4°C, mmH2O, mmHg, Pa, torr. - A resistor adapting 120 $\Omega$ between Digital A and B outputs should be used for all transfer rates (especially for 115200 bps). - 3.1.
+If this range is exceeded, a false value will be read. - In the case of reading the pressure in binary "Signed 16-bit int" format, one should choose the basic unit so that 100 times the pressure value expressed in it does not exceed the above range. - A The adapting resistor 120 Ω between Digital A and B outputs should be used for all transfer rates, especially for 115200 bps (the adapting resistor is enabled by default with a jumper in Aplisens PP-Modbus junction boxes). - 4.2.
 When using devices with MODBUS RTU output signal, it is convenient to use appropriate junction boxes.
 We recommend using Aplisens junction boxes designated PP-Modbus.

-4. Connecting transmitters to Modbus network
+5. Connecting transmitters to Modbus network